Rogerll96/ETL_Registration/README.md

 This repository was created for the development of a Python application to optimize the registration process using ETL resources to handle large volumes of data.
+Sensitive data has been removed for the purpose of sharing the code and using it in extension projects.